-For the first time in its nearly 60-year history, Visa is allowing third-party software developers onto its network with the recently announced Visa Developer.
+For the first time ever, Visa is allowing third-party software developers onto its network with the recently announced Visa Developer.
 The goal is to provide an open platform that will advance digital commerce through innovation.

 And, that’s a pretty big deal for the fintech industry.

 In the press release announcing the launch of Visa Developer, which has been in development a during a multi-year initiative, the company stated that the “platform is designed to help financial institutions, merchants, and technology companies meet the demands of consumers and merchants, who increasingly rely on connected devices to shop, pay and get paid.”

 Upon its launch, Visa will allow access to payment technologies and services.
 These include account holder identification, P2P payment capabilities, secure in-store and online payment services, currency conversion and consumer transaction alerts.
 Developers can expect access to additional payment technologies over the next year.